hotwax/oms-documentation/documents/store-operations/GLOSSARY.md

 In HotWax Commerce, Facility type refers to different locations used for fulfillment, including:

-Retail Store: Physical stores that fulfill online orders and facilitate in-store pickups.
+- Retail Store: Physical stores that fulfill online orders and facilitate in-store pickups.
-Warehouse: Centralized storage locations for fulfilling online orders and restocking stores.
+- Warehouse: Centralized storage locations for fulfilling online orders and restocking stores.
-Outlet Store: Discount retail locations that fulfill orders and offer in-store pickups.
+- Outlet Store: Discount retail locations that fulfill orders and offer in-store pickups.
-Outlet Warehouse: Storage for outlet inventory, supporting fulfillment for outlet stores, and direct customer shipments.
+- Outlet Warehouse: Storage for outlet inventory, supporting fulfillment for outlet stores, and direct customer shipments.

 Retailers can prioritize their brokering rules according to the facility types

+## Future Inventory

+Future Inventory refers to stock that is not currently available but is expected to be in stock at a later date.
+With HotWax Commerce, retailers can maximize sales at full price by offering customers early access to future inventory through pre-orders, thereby reducing the need for end-of-season markdowns.
+This strategy helps retailers maintain higher profit margins and better manage inventory levels.

+## Inventory Allocation

+Inventory Allocation in HotWax Commerce involves routing online orders to fulfillment locations using configurable rules.
+These rules consider factors such as shipping method, customer loyalty, proximity to the shipping address, inventory levels, store fulfillment capacity, and splitting configurations.
+This comprehensive approach ensures efficient and accurate fulfillment, optimizing inventory distribution and enhancing customer satisfaction.

 ## Inventory Variance
 Inventory variance refers to discrepancies between expected and actual inventory levels.
 It can be caused by factors such as damaged goods, discrepancies in shipment, or theft.